danielzhang2001/danielzhang2001/README.md

-Hi, I’m Daniel Zhang, a 2nd Year Computing and Financial Management (CFM) student attending the University of Waterloo.
+Hi, I’m Daniel Zhang, currently a 2nd Year Computing and Financial Management (CFM) student attending the University of Waterloo.

 You can reach me through my email, danielzhang3469@gmail.com.